 If you use Online services for business or Online services for agents to provide additional information, use the instructions for lodging the schedule online.
 Write 20YY-YY RTP schedule attachments in the message details.
-Attachments are limited to 6 per message, with a maximum file size of 6MB.
+Online services for business and Online services for agents currently limit attachments to 6 per message, with a maximum file size of 6MB.